Projective varieties with bad reduction at 3 only: Introduction

 Essentially, we obtain the following result: if $V$ is a 3-adic representation of $\Gamma _{\Q}=\Gal (\bar\Q /\Q)$ which is unramified outside 3 and is semi-stable at 3 then there is a $\Gamma _{\Q}$-equivariant filtration by $\Q_3$-subspaces $V=V_0\supset V_1\supset V_2\supset V_3=0$ such that for $0\leqslant i\leqslant 2$, the $\Gamma _{\Q}$-module $V_{i}/V_{i+1}$ is isomorphic to the product of finitely many copies of the Tate twist $\Q _3(i)$.
 If $V=H^2_{et}(Y_{F},\Q_3)$ then looking at the eigenvalues of the Frobenius morphisms of reductions modulo $l\ne 3$, we obtain that $V=V_1$ and $V_2=0$, and this implies that $h^2(Y_{\mathbb C})=h^{1,1}(Y_{\mathbb C})$.

-Note that our construction of the modification of Breuil's functor gives automatically the modification of the Fontaine-Laffaille functor, which is very close to its modification constructed in \cite{refAb1}.
+Note that our construction of the modification of Breuil's functor gives automatically the modification of the Fontaine-Laffaille functor, which essentially coincides with the modification constructed in \cite{refAb1}.
 It is worth mentioning that switching from Breuil's $S$-modules to $\c W$-modules means moving in the direction of Kisin's approach \cite{refKis} and recent approach to integral theory of $p$-adic representations by Liu \cite{Li1,Li2}.
+It would be also very interesting to study the opportunity to modify Breuil's functor over ramified base \cite{refCa1, refCa2} to the case of Hodge-Tate weights from $[0,p)$.
 Finally, mention quite surprising matching of the ramification estimates for semi-stable representations and the Leopoldt conjecture for the field $\Q (\root 3\of 3,\zeta _{9})$, cf. Section \ref{S5}.

 {\bf Acknowledgements.} The author is very grateful to Shin Hattori for numerous and helpful discussions.